ChadAMiller/hungergames/README.md

 *    If you're new to Python and just want to test a given solution against the builtin robots, edit `Player.py` and fill your solution in the class at the bottom.

-*    You can modify the maximum and average number of rounds using parameters to the `Game` initializer, e.g. `game = Game(players, min_rounds = 1000, average_rounds = 20000)`.
-An easy way to see the options is `pydoc Game.Game`.
+*    You can modify the maximum and average number of rounds using parameters to the `Game` initializer, e.g. `game = Game(players, min_rounds=1000, average_rounds=20000)`.
+An easy way to see the options is `pydoc Game.Game`, or by entering the shell with `python` and typing `from Game import Game; help(Game)`.

 *    All players inherit from `Player.BasePlayer`.
-If you're going to stay synched with this repo, it's a good idea to keep it that way in case we add features like better pretty-printing.

 ## Official Solution

 The goal is for `Player.py` to be a valid contest submission.
-To verify against Brilliant's official test script (included in this repo), run `python tester.py Player.py`.
-If this errors before you've edited anything, I have a bug.
-Please let me know.
+To verify against Brilliant's official test script (included in this repo), run `python tester.py Player.py` or `python unittest.py`.

 I will deliberately be keeping this repo free of *any* strategic information until after the contest, so that using code from it is not cheating.
-You may copy/modify whatever you want.
+You may copy/modify/submit whatever you want.

 ## Bugs